Conquest of the Khanate of Sibir

 The Khanate of Sibir was a Muslim state located just east of the middle Ural Mountains.
 Its conquest by Yermak Timofeyevich in 1582 was the first event in the Russian conquest of Siberia.

-The players
+Background and context

 Russia

 The republic of Novgorod developed a fur-trading empire across northern Russia as far as the northern Urals and somewhat beyond.
 East of Novgorod the land was gradually falling under the control of Moscow.
 Between Moscow and the Urals was the Khanate of Kazan which broke off from the Golden Horde about 1438.
 In 1478 Moscow captured Novgorod and in 1552, Kazan.
 This opened up the Perm and Kama River area northeast of Kazan.
 In 1558 the Stroganovs were given a large fief in the area and began to develop it.
 There was scattered native resistance.
 In 1573 the Khan of Sibir sent his nephew to raid the Stroganov lands.
 Moscow responded with a charter that effectively authorized the Stroganovs to launch a private war against the Khan, but this was not acted on.